View on GitHub

 Operate from another terminal in client mode:

-# Play a new JSON file (switch playback)
+# Play a new JSON file (switch performance)

 cargo run --release -- client output_ym2151.json